DSI-HUG/ngx-schematics-utilities/README.md

 #### Schematics

-> Schematics are generators that transform an existing filesystem.
+> Schematics are generators that transform an existing filesystem.<br />
 > They can create files, refactor existing files, or move files around.

 This library provide a large set of utilities that can be used while developing a schematic.